Youngjung/GAN_pytorch/README.md

 <img src = 'assets/MultiPie_results/DRGAN_wGradPenalty_epoch002.png'>

-Pose is correctly modeled while illumination is not
+Pose is correctly modeled while illumination is not.

 # pytorch-generative-model-collections
 The content below remains as is from [pytorch-generative-model-collections](https://github.com/znxlwm/pytorch-generative-model-collections) by [Hyeonwoo Kang](https://github.com/znxlwm)